-The COVID-19 list is overseen by the Chief Justice of the Family Court.
+The COVID-19 list is overseen by the Chief Justice of the Federal Circuit and Family Court of Australia (FCFCA).
 It is administered by the National Registrars, who will consider the urgency of each application filed and may order that a matter be dealt with by electronic dispute resolution where appropriate.

 Applications that are accepted into the COVID-19 List will be given a first return date (a court date where the application goes before a judge for the first time).
 The matter will be heard electronically on that date.
 The judge dealing with the CIVD-19 List will only deal with the issues arising from the COVID-19 pandemic and will put in place temporary orders.
 The remaining matters will be managed by the registrar.